neoluizz/HMJLS_Generator/README.md

 <br><br>
 The code is designed to be easily modified.
 You are encouraged to freely alter the system generation parameters to suit your needs.
 For instance, you can:

 .
-Change the range of dimensions for states, inputs, or outputs.
+Change the range of dimensions for states, inputs, or outputs.<br>
 .
-Adjust the sparsity or distribution of matrix entries.
+Adjust the sparsity or distribution of matrix entries.<br>
 .
-Modify how the Markov transition matrices P and Q are generated.
+Modify how the Markov transition matrices P and Q are generated.<br>
 .
 Set different initial distributions or structures for system matrices.